Bonifatius94/veb-in-c/README.md

 ## Deployment into Projects
 Just copy the [vebtrees.h](./include/vebtrees.h) file into your project's include directory.
 As already mentioned, the code is standalone, single-header, pure C89, no crazy dependencies.

-## Limitations + Roadmap
-There are still some features / issues left that I'd like to address in the near future.
-This mainly concerns the structure's memory hunger when dealing with sparse universes.

-1) Lazy Allocation: add options to avoid a fully upfront tree allocation (performance tradeoff)
-2) Sparse Universes: dynamically switch in hashmaps for globals when the universe is sparse
-3) Malloc Limitation: get rid of malloc issues for initializing arrays exceeding a few MBs of RAM
-4) Bigger Tree Leafs: increase the leaf size without loss of performance using SIMD registers / ops

 ## License
 This project is available under the terms of the MIT license.